FUTURE OF RACQUETBALL (FOR) - SAVING COURTS PROFITABLY!

-**Deadline Extended: Please read all the way to the end for a special offer from Photographer Ken Fife.**
+**Note: Please read all the way to the end for a special offer from Photographer Ken Fife.**

+As previously reported, court programming materials are on the USAR website.
 If you haven’t already, please check out the Court Programming section on the USA Racquetball website (Programs/Future of Racquetball) for information on how facilities can maximize the value of their racquetball courts through the use of Court Programming Coordinators (CPCs).
 The website includes a CPC Manual and a presentation suitable for initiating conversations with facility owners and directors as well as a financial model that can be customized to a specific facility or situation.

 You’ll notice that we didn’t call the CPC position “Racquetball Court Programming Coordinator.”
 There are a number of sports and activities that can be played/enjoyed on a 20x40 court in addition to racquetball.
 It’s important to realize that when courts are hopping, with both fun and profit in mind (like bringing in new members; engaging families in fun activities; starting instructional programs and leagues; welcoming handball, paddleball, wallyball, and, by the way, racquetball players; and much more), it’s less likely that they will be taken out to make way for what is perceived to be a “more profitable” undertaking.